Adam Hughes: Materials

 The penciling process Hughes employs for his cover work is the same he uses when doing sketches for fans at conventions, with the main difference being that he does cover work in his sketchbook, before transferring the drawing to virgin art board with a lightbox.
-When penciling his convention drawings, Hughes prefers 11 x 14 Strathmore bristol vellum paper, because he prefers that paper's rougher surface, although he uses smoother paper for brush inking, and he illustrated some Catwoman covers on animation paper.
+When penciling his convention drawings, Hughes prefers 11 x 14 Strathmore bristol vellum paper, because he prefers that paper's rougher surface.
+However, he uses smoother paper for brush inking, and he illustrated some Catwoman covers on animation paper.
 He does preliminary undersketches with a lead holder, because he feels regular pencils get worn down to the nub too quickly.
 As he explained during a sketch demonstration at a comic book convention, during this process he uses a Sanford Turquoise 4B lead, a soft lead, though when working at home in Atlanta, where the humid weather tends to dampen the paper, he sometimes uses a B lead or 2B lead, which acts like a 4B in that environment.
 However, his website explains that he uses 6B lead, with some variation.
 For pieces rendered entirely in pencil, he employs a variety of pencil leads of varying degrees of hardness.
 After darkening in the construction lines that he wishes to keep, he erases the lighter ones with a kneaded eraser before rendering greater detail.
 For more detailed erasures, he uses a pencil-shaped white eraser, and to erase large areas, he uses a larger, hand-held white eraser, which he calls a "thermonuclear eraser", because it "takes care of everything".